How to Apply

 Students applying through the Project 1000 program should consult the Project 1000 office as well as their prospective department for assistance in applying to UCSB.
 Project 1000 applicants must complete the UCSB Online Graduate Application.
 The Project 1000 application cannot be used in place of the UCSB application.
 In some cases, additional application materials will be required, such as a writing sample, departmental application, etc. Each department has its own criteria for admission.
 Please visit Department and Programs for your prospective department's requirements.

 Supplemental application materials (such as transcripts) sent by the Project 1000 program office will be treated as official documents and processed accordingly.
-Fee waivers are also available for Project 1000 applicants and will be issued upon receipt of the Fee Waiver Request Form along with a letter from the Project 1000 program coordinator confirming participation.
+Fee waivers are also available for Project 1000 applicants and will be issued upon receipt of the Fee Waiver Request along with a letter from the Project 1000 program coordinator confirming participation (both submitted via eApp).

 Vietnam Education Foundation Applicants

-Fee waivers are available for Vietnam Education Foundation applicants and will be issued upon receipt of the Fee Waiver Request Form along with a letter from the Vietnam Education Foundation program coordinator confirming participation.
+Fee waivers are available for Vietnam Education Foundation applicants and will be issued upon receipt of the Feel Waiver Request along with a letter from the Vietnam Education Foundation program coordinator confirming participation (both submitted via eApp).